As The Wealthy Get Wealthier, So May Wal-Mart's Investors

 Our most recent measure of Wal-Mart’s CA/LTD was an acceptable 1.43 times.
 In simple terms, the company could pay off its long-term debt obligations using liquid assets such as cash and equivalents, short-term investments, trade accounts receivables, and inventories.

-Current ratio (NYSE:CR) is another simple but telling measure of a company's financial stability.
+Current ratio (CR) is another simple but telling measure of a company's financial stability.
 CR is current assets divided by current liabilities, thus the higher above 1.00, the better.
 Wal-Mart’s most recent quarterly balance sheet had a CR of 0.77, demonstrating that liquid assets are not adequate in fully funding near-term liabilities, such as accounts payables, accrued expenses, debt service, and income taxes.

 Nonetheless, the Main Street 20 Watchlist (exclusive to members of Main Street Value Investor Marketplace) ranks Wal-Mart's overall market risk profile as below average.
 We like profitable, dividend-paying, wide-moat companies with low volatility — WMT’s 0.28 beta is significantly below the S&P 500's base 1.00 — plus the free cash flow and liquidity to pay its bills, both short and long term.
 Although the CR liquidity is marginal for Wal-Mart, we recognize that its balance sheet ratios are typical of a consumer staple.